Naipes Heraclio Fournier

-Naipes Heraclio Fournier S.A. is a well known Spanish playing card manufacturer based in Vitoria and which has its factory in Legutio (Spain).
-This company is property of the United States Playing Card Company, which is a subsidiary of the Turnhout, Belgium–based Cartamundi.
+Naipes Heraclio Fournier S.A. is a playing card manufacturer based in Vitoria, Spain with a factory in Legutio.
+It has been owned by the United States Playing Card Company since 1986, which was acquired by Belgium–based Cartamundi in 2020.

 History

-In 1785 Francisco Fournier went to live to Burgos.
-He was French.
-He married a wealthy Spanish woman called Maria de Reoyo.
-They had a son called Lazaro Fournier.
-Lazaro married another Spanish woman called Paula González.
-They had four children.
-The youngest was born on 2 March 1849 and he was called Heraclio Fournier González.

-The young Heraclio Fournier started working in the factory of his brother Braulio Fournier.
-The factory was called "Fournier hermanos".
-They created a new type of playing card, which became famous in a short period of time.
-Due to the success that they had had, they decided to separate themselves and they started working alone.
+Heraclio Fournier González, the youngest son of French-Spanish industrialist Lazaro Fournier and Paula González, went to work with his brother Braulio Fournier in the family's factory.
+Their business, called Fournier Hermanos, developed a new type of playing card.

-After that Heraclio decided to go to live to Vitoria-Gasteiz.
-In 1870 he created a little lithography factory, it was called "Naipes Heraclio Fournier".
-This factory was created with the aim of being a playing card manufacturer.
-Later Heraclio started to make different types of stamps and to print books.
-As he had had with his previous work, he had a great success in Vitoria too.
+After splitting from the company, Heraclio moved to Vitoria-Gasteiz and in 1870 created a lithography factory called "Naipes Heraclio Fournier" focusing on playing card manufacturing, and later printing stamps and books.

 In 1875 Heraclio created new printing ways and new graphic models.
 Two years later he worked with a Spanish art teacher called Emilio Soubrier and a painter called Diaz de Olano to design a new brand of playing cards.
 That was going to be the first brand of his famous Spanish playing cards.
-In 1880 he changed his work place to a bigger one in Fueros street.
+In 1880 he changed his workplace to a bigger one on Fueros Street.

-Next years he travelled a lot of times to France to improve his manufacture.
-In 1889 he won a prize in the exposition universelle of Paris.
-One year later he decided to change his actual playing cards to a new deck of cards which had 12 different colours.
-After the changes he won a lot of prizes in Paris, Madrid, Barcelona etc.
+The next year he travelled frequently to France to improve his manufacturing.
+In 1889 he won a prize in the Exposition Universelle of Paris.
+One year later, he decided to change his actual playing cards to a new deck with 12 different colours.
+After the changes, he won many prizes in Paris, Madrid, and Barcelona.